saltymaccas/muffed/README.md

 Muffed is currently in **very** early development.
 It is being actively worked on and may undergo significant changes.

+## IOS Status

+The IOS version should be released around 26/11

 # Contributing